wapmorgan/PhpDeprecationDetector/README.md

      --file-extensions EXT Sets file extensions to be parsed. [default: php, phtml, php5]
 ```

 - By providing additional parameter `--target` you can specify version of PHP to perform less checks.
-Available targets: 5.3, 5.4, 5.5, 5.6, 7.0, 7.1, 7.2.
+Available target versions: 5.3, 5.4, 5.5, 5.6, 7.0, 7.1, 7.2.
 A larger version includes rules for checking from all previous.
 - By providing `--exclude` paramenter you can exclude specific folders or files from analyze.
 For example, `--exclude vendor` will prevent checking third-party libraries.
 - If your files has unusual extension, you can specify all exts by `--file-extensions` argument.
 By default, it uses `php`, `phtml` and `php5`.